Potipot: An Island Paradise

 We traveled to this island paradise for almost 5 hours from Manila.
 From Subic Bay in Olongapo City, it is about 2 hours drive.
 This was my first time to travel this road.
-I would say that the roads are well-paved and nice for speed driving, except that I have to slow down in urban areas where jeepneys and tricycles are the reigning the road.
+I would say that the roads are well-paved and nice for speed driving, except that I have to slow down in urban areas where jeepneys and tricycles are reigning the road.

 Upon reaching the Candelaria, we looked for a place where we can safely park our car.
-The good this is that, with prayers, we were able to locate a very nice hotel-resort – Dawal Beach Resort.
+The good thing is that, with prayers, we were able to locate a very nice hotel-resort – Dawal Beach Resort.
 It offers free parking if you avail of their services (of course!).
 We rented the boat from this hotel and we were able to use their bathroom and parking facilities for free.